i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/base-wallet/docs/classes/FileStore.md

 # Class: FileStore

-A class that implements a storage in a file to be used by a wallet
+A class that implements a storage for the wallet in a single file.
+The server wallet uses a file as storage.

+`filepath` is the path to the Wallet's storage file.
+If you are using a container it should be a path to a file that persists (like one in a volume)

+The wallet's storage-file can be encrypted for added security by passing an optional `password`.

 ## Implements